xiangzhennan/shitcode-web/portfolio/Evaluation/README.md

 We get approximately 50 valid feedbacks from our users.

-For the first and second questions of the questionnaire, the satisfaction is 100%, which proves that there is no problem with the guidance and interaction of the website.
+For the first and second questions of the questionnaire, the satisfaction is 100%, which proves that there is no problem with the guidance and interaction of the web application.

 <img src="img/q3.png" width="600" />
 <img src="img/q4.png" width="600" />

 For the third question, 50% of the users choose excellently, and 50% choose poorly.
 The main reason is that the reading effect is not ideal.
-This is the next part we need to improve to make the whole website more readable.
+This is the next part we need to improve to make the whole web application more readable.

 <img src="img/q5.png" width="600" />

 For the feedback of the fourth question, 75% of the users feel that they have improved, and 25% of the users feel that they have not.
 The reasons are very diverse.
-It is possible that some users have a deep understanding of coding principles so that they have less demand to learn from our website.
+It is possible that some users have a deep understanding of coding principles so that they have less demand to learn from our web application.
-However, in general, the help of our website to users is significant.
+However, in general, the help of our web application to users is significant.

 <img src="img/q6.png" width="600" />

-For the last question of the questionnaire, the acceptance of our website is high, but 25% of the people think that the function is not good enough.
+For the last question of the questionnaire, the acceptance of our web application is high, but 25% of the people think that the function is not good enough.

 <img src="img/q7.png" width="600" />

 <a name="_3.4"></a>
 ### - Conclusion on user testing

-* The majority of users think the website is easy to explore and all of them manage to finish the quiz.
+* The majority of users think the web application is easy to explore and all of them manage to finish the quiz.
 This is a strong proof of the success of UX design.
-* Half of the users think that the style of the website is not good enough.
+* Half of the users think that the style of the web application is not good enough.
 * Over 75% of the users have realized the big difference between good code and shit code through the game, and willing to pay more attention to code quality afterwards.
 * Around 50% of the users think it is a playful game.

-The application is originally designed to help new coders to realize how important code quality is.
+The web application is originally designed to help new coders to realize how important code quality is.
 Therefore, despite of some complaint about our UI design (did our best), we think it meets our initial expectations.
 Besides, some people are actually getting fun from it, which meets the target that is “to design a playful web application but also to deal with serious problem”.

 </br></br>